History of the Philippine Army: Independence from Spanish and Fil-American War

 On June 12, 1898, Philippines gained its Independence after 333 years under the Spanish rule.
 With the help of United States Navy under Commodore George Dewey, Spanish Fleet was defeated in the battle of Manila Bay.
 Revolutionary Army surrounded Walled City of Manila in Intramuros but Americans had a secret arrangement of purchasing Philippines from Spain.
 President Emilio Aguinaldo appointed General Antonio Luna as Chief of Operations for Republican Army.
 The Army this time is under the Department of War under Secretary Baldomero Aguinaldo.
 General Luna established Academia Militar in Malolos, Bulacan to train officers in Military Tactics and Strategies.
 However, this was short lived due to the outbreak of the Filipino-American War.
 General Luna gave the Americans a hardtime in his delaying tactics, however his plan was not put into use after his death and all forces started to crumble until President Aguinaldo was captured in Palanan, Isabela.

 Insular Government

-The Philippines was governed by a US insular government from 1901 to 19345.
-There was no standing Philippine Army during this period.
-The insular government did organize the Philippine Constabulary to help quell criminalities.
-The constabulary was not a national army, but it did sometimes help put down insurrections such those of Moros in Sulu, Lanao, and Cotabato.
+The Philippines was governed by a US insular government from 1901 to 1945; there was no standing Philippine Army during this period.
+The Philippine Scouts, Filipinos formerly working under the US Army, remained an active organization until they were disbanded in December 1948.
+The insular government organized the Philippine Constabulary to help quell criminalities and help put down insurrections such those of Moros in Sulu, Lanao, and Cotabato.
 This includes also the Sakdalistas and Asedillo in Laguna.
-The constabulary was eventually disestablished in the 1990s.The US insular government also organized the Philippine Scouts, which initially were Filipinos working under US Army, and which was finally disbanded in December 1948.
+The Constabulary was eventually disestablished in the 1990s.

 The only time a large number of men organized as an Army unit was during World War I, Americans organized the Philippine National Guard.
 However, that was disbanded in 1919 as the war ended.
-Constabulary and Philippine Scouts maintained the security and peace in the Philippine Archipelago.
+The Constabulary and Philippine Scouts maintained the security and peace in the Philippine Archipelago in the period following World War I.